 Knott’s Berry Farm is actually located in neighboring Buena Park, but it’s just seven miles northeast of Disneyland.
 This theme park has several areas, such as Camp Snoopy, where you’ll find the kiddie-focused rides and attractions, and the Boardwalk, which features games and sports.

-The park offers a great mix of rides for every age, from the heart-racing Montezooma’s Revenge roller coaster to the Wheeler Dealer Bumper Cars.
+Knott’s Berry Farm rides offer a nice mix for every age, from the heart-racing Montezooma’s Revenge roller coaster to the Wheeler Dealer Bumper Cars.
 While you’re here, don’t forget about Knott’s Soak City Waterpark just next door.
-Find discount tickets for both here.

 Best Amusement Parks in Los Angeles